JAMORE20/JAMORE20/README.md

  ![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=02D9F7FF&size=35&center=true&vCenter=true&width=1000&lines=Welcome!;This+is+my+R+packages+repository;I+hope+it+will+be+very+useful+for+you)

-## Hi, I'm Javier Mosquera Rentería 👋
+Hello, I'm Javier Mosquera Rentería 👋
 I hold a **Master's degree in Statistical Sciences** from the National University of Colombia, with a Bachelor's degree in Mathematics and Physics.
 I have experience in linear regression models, multivariate statistical data analysis, time series, and more.
-I am passionate about data analysis and statistics, and I enjoy working with tools like R, Python, SAS, and LaTeX.
+I'm passionate about data analysis and statistics, and I enjoy working with tools like R, Python, SAS, and LaTeX.

 Currently, I am focused on data analysis projects and the development of statistical models.
 If you're interested in statistics and data analysis, feel free to explore my repositories!